How Much Money Do YouTubers Make in 2019? (And How)

-A YouTube channel with millions of subscribers will get better CPC and CPI advertisments as compared to a new YouTube channel with no or very few subscribers
+A Popular YouTube channel with billions of view will get better CPC and CPI advertisments as compared to a new YouTube channel with a few views.

 You cannot plan your business without knowing anything about the financials involved.
 It would be foolish to invest time and money without forecasting the profits and investments.
 So the question is how much money do YouTubers make?

 Well, there's no standard YouTube to money calculator.
 So, let us do some maths to find out rough estimates of How Much does YouTube pay you for 1 million views through the YouTube Partner program.